-Downtown Disney Area
+Disney Springs Area

-Disney’s Saratoga Springs Resort & Spa - This Disney Vacation Club resort features 924 units (2-bedroom equivalents) that recall the late 1800s heyday of America’s first vacation destination – Saratoga Springs, N.Y.
+Disney’s Saratoga Springs Resort & Spa – This Disney Vacation Club resort features 924 units (2-bedroom equivalents) that recall the late 1800s heyday of America’s first vacation destination – Saratoga Springs, N.Y.
 Victorian-style cottages line the streets and the historic influence of horse racing is found throughout the resort.
 Also featured is a full-service spa and health club and The Artist’s Palette – a counter-service restaurant and market.
 Bus transportation is provided to all four Walt Disney World theme parks.
-The resort is located across the lake from Downtown Disney and adjacent to Disney’s Lake Buena Vista golf course.
-Newly opened are 60 three-bedroom Treehouse Villas, built on pedestals amid forested glens.
+The resort is located across the lake from Disney Springs and adjacent to Disney’s Lake Buena Vista golf course.
+There are 60 three-bedroom Treehouse Villas, built on pedestals amid forested glens.
 The villas offer two baths, an open kitchen, flat-panel TVs and a barbecue grill.

 Disney’s Old Key West Resort– 549 units (2-bedroom equivalents) in a Key West setting (part of Disney Vacation Club).
 Accommodations include deluxe studios, one- and two-bedroom homes and two-story, three-bedroom Grand Villas that sleep up to 12.
 Dining includes Olivia’s Café, poolside fare at the Gurgling Suitcase, and Good’s Food to Go quick-service restaurant.
 Rooms include wet bar, microwave and small refrigerator, or a full kitchen.
 Health club, tennis, swimming pool, sauna and planned recreation.
 Linked by motor coach to all other Walt Disney World resorts and entertainment facilities.